nipreps/sdcflows/docs/methods.rst

 Methods and implementation
 ==========================
-*SDCFlows* defines a clear :abbr:`API (application programming interface)` that divides "*the problem of susceptibility distortions (SD)*" into two stages:
+*SDCFlows* defines a clear :abbr:`API (application programming interface)` that divides the problem of susceptibility distortions (SD) into two stages:

 #. **Estimation**:
    the MRI acquisitions in the protocol for :abbr:`SD (susceptibility distortions)` are